doncaruana/SmartThingsPublic-Me/DeviceTypes/Strips/readme.md

 if there are changes pending and say "Synced" otherwise.
 If you revert your preferences to values that match the device before the next wakeup, it will go back to "Synced".
 Only changed preferences are pushed to the device.

 The actual wakeup by the device is approximately 90% of the wakeupinterval setting.
-I've adjusted the numbers so that the desired interval is set when you use preferences.
+So the observed wakeup interval will be a little less than the setting.
 Also, the wakeupinterval has a minimum of 1800 and a maximum of 86400 and must be set at 60 second increments.

 A tamper notification is sent in 2 cases:
 - Putting a magnet on the round edge when there is a magnet on the square one triggers tamper